marynik/aws-test-env/README.md

 ## What you get

-Nginx as the sample web app with:
+Nginx as a sample web app with:
 - pods distribution across zones
 - handling slow startup (5-10 sec)
 - scales based on daily load pattern
-- high CPU on startup, low during steady state
+- low CPU during steady state, with ability to get more if needed
 - balance berween resilience and resource consumption

 The K8s cluster with: